abap2xlsx/abap2xlsx/docs/contributing/publishing-a-new-release.md

 - `15`: a minor release
 - `0`: patch level (bug fixes)

-Create a branch for this new release and change these files:
+Create a branch for this new release, change `zcl_excel_version` to indicate the new version number and push the changes to the repository
-- `changelog.txt`
-  - Type from scratch the list of commits since the last version, and add as prefix for each commit:
-    - `+`: new feature
-    - `*`: bug fix
-    - `!`: feature modification
-    - `-`: feature removed
-- `zcl_excel_version`
-  - Indicate the new version number (NB: the abap2xlsx APACK class uses this version number)
-- Restart abapGit to consider the latest version of the changed APACK class, to make the file `.apack-manifest.xml` contain this latest version
-  - Push the changes to the repository

 With GitHub Desktop (or any Git console or Git user interface), [add the tag](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags) `7.15.0` to this branch.